qvantel/kafka-explorer/README.md

 Once at least one message is selected, the export button will turn blue.
 At this point just press the button and then select a mode.
 After picking, your browser will start the download (the file will be named `<topic>_<browser time>` with an extension dependant on the export mode).

+Note that headers and key will only be included in the csv export.